 - Loss of a sense such as eyesight

 You could be entitled to additional types of damages in your teen driver car accident claim.
-If you would like to know more about compensation that could be available, contact the Law Offices of Anidjar & Levine to see if a Cape Coral teen driver accident lawyer can assist you.
-Call us now at
+If you would like to know more about compensation that could be available, contact the Law Offices of Anidjar & Levine to see if a Cape Coral personal injury lawyer can assist you.
+Call us now.

 How the Law Offices of Anidjar & Levine Can Help